 My previous article “Morocco – the land where goats live on trees” ended in the style of…to be continued.
 I promised to reveal the “hunting” argan oil story and to tell you more about my time travel in 19th century.
-While the journey to the sacred argan oil land, established 14 km away from the Moroccan city of Essaouira, was quite emotional and hectic, the experience at the work shop brought kind of relief and tranquillity.
-It was as if the clock had stopped and we popped up in a time gap, stranded somewhere in the past centuries.
+While the journey to the sacred argan oil land, 14 km away from the Moroccan city of Essaouira, was quite emotional and hectic, the experience at the work shop brought relief and tranquillity.
+It was as if the clock had stopped and I popped up in a time gap, stranded somewhere in the past centuries.

 All began with a little bottle of Moroccan argan oil, provided as an innocent gift to a client in the Middle East.
 Unexpectedly, the interest in that bottle and its affect gradually hit the peak, beyond any expectations.
 We received so many requests and orders that the potential delivery looked nearly at an industrial volume.
 I knew that argan oil nowadays is a very desired cosmetic product, but had no idea it’s so popular.
 When I started searching for the outcome and the expected benefits, I found out why.
 Let me briefly share the information.

 In the next several paragraphs I intend to make a complimentary advertisement of the argan oil benefits 🙂 Such action is very rare, but I promised myself to provide whatever useful information I find for free, so here it comes.
 Most commonly the agran oil is used as a skin moisturiser.
 With its vitamin E and acid content, it hydrates and softens the skin.
 Being non-greasing and non-irritating, it’s pointed as the best natural moisturiser.
 Just a few drops, rubbed into the face and neck skin could cause a miraculous effect and easily would replace the body lotion.
 The producers in Morocco claim the argan oil has also anti-aging effect, restoring elasticity of the skin.